ababphysics/TSH/README.md

 | **Nonlocality** | Requires Extra Structure | Unclear | Structural Variable $\Delta f$ |
 | **GR Limit** | Requires Compactification | Nontrivial | Exact ($\Phi \to 0$) |

-Note on Distinction: This Thickness Structure Hypothesis (TSH) is a distinct structural framework based on internal variables (\(p(x), \Delta f, \gamma_T\)) and is not related to older speculative "thickness" models in black hole horizon physics.
+Note on Distinction: This Thickness Structure Hypothesis (TSH) is a distinct structural framework based on internal variables ($p(x), \Delta f, \gamma_T$) and is not related to older speculative "thickness" models in black hole horizon physics.

 ## 2. Internal Variables and Phase Structure